Savjee/savjee.be/src/site/posts/2021/2021-10-03-i-built-a-co2-sensor-and-it-terrifies-me.md

 * Microcontroller: LilyGO TTGO T-Display (ESP32 with built-in TFT display)
 * Optional temperature & humidity sensor: DHT22

-Sure, buying all these components on AliExpress would be a lot cheaper, -but I wanted to buy from a local business-.
+Sure, buying all these components on AliExpress would be a lot cheaper, ~~but I wanted to buy from a local business~~.
 Okay, not really.
 I wanted instant gratification and ordering from a local company meant I only had to wait a day (versus a few weeks with AliExpress).

 ![](/uploads/2021-10-03-i-built-a-co2-sensor-and-it-terrifies-me/controlco2-space-sensor-kit-1.jpg)